Continuing Education Activity

 Rho(D) immune globulin (anti-D immune globulin or RhIG) is a commercial biological antibody derived from human plasma that targets red blood cells (RBCs) positive for the Rh(D) antigen (also referred to as the D antigen).
-When a blood type is described as being positive (A+, B+, AB+, O+), this indicates that the individual has RBCs that are positive for the D antigen and are thus Rh-positive.
+When a blood type is described as positive (A+, B+, AB+, O+), the individual has RBCs that are positive for the D antigen and are thus Rh-positive.

 Several trademark names for RhIG products exist in the United States.
 Although Rho(D) immune globulin is a specific brand name, it is the common parlance used to refer to all RhIG products.
 Careful examination of the product insert is necessary to establish the associated indications and other unique characteristics.